docarray/docarray/README.md

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.

-🐍 **Pythonic experience**: Designed to be as easy as Python list.
+🐍 **Pythonic experience**: designed to be as easy as Python list.
 If you know how to Python, you know how to DocArray.
 Intuitive idioms and type annotation simplify the code you write.

 🧑‍🔬 **Data science powerhouse**: greatly accelerate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle on CPU/GPU.